KelvinHere/Milestone-FrontEnd/README.md

 ### Existing Features
 - Background image positions changes depending screen width.
+- Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
-- Responsive design will rearrange buttons / columns / tables to appropriate sizes depending on resolution of screen.
+- Responsive design will rearrange buttons / images / columns / tables to appropriate sizes depending on resolution of screen.
 - Navigation will collapse to menu icon on mobile to avoid screen being too busy, in this case social media icons will be displayed as footer.
 - Social media icons move to top navigation bar at higher resolutions.
 - Width of desktop elements are capped to avoid ugly layout and stretched items at very high resolutions.
 - Hidden QR codes that only take up screen real estate if needed by the user.
 - Footer on main page will hide before it clashes with navigation buttons.
-- Background images available in different resolutions depending screen size starting with lower resolutions for mobile, to reduce used bandwidth and speed up site load times over mobile.
 - Menu items are clickable and give modal with more in depth information about item.
+- Menu items have picture / ingredients / allergy information / price and a button to show a QR order code.
 - Events page enter draw form is available as a modal through a button on mobile or displayed immediately on larger screens.
+- Location show button to opening hours on smaller screens and hides when unneeded on larger screens.
 - Footer images of food items are also a link to the menu page.
-- simple javascript button to show hide image
+- simple javascript button to show hide image.
-- fontawesome icons
+- fontawesome icons.
+- Google fonts.
-- bootstrap
+- bootstrap.

 ### Features Left to Implement
 - None